 - The “aha!” name is just really strange — I can’t imagine an announcement for “aha! flight 237 to Reno,” and I also hate the awkward grammar when writing it out

-A new airline named “aha!” will be launching operations in October 2021 at Reno-Tahoe International Airport.
-Specifically, the airline is part of ExpressJet, which is a regional airline that used to operate for United Express.
-However, United Airlines ended its contract with the airline in 2020, leaving the airline without business.
+A new airline named “aha!” has launched operations at Reno-Tahoe International Airport, with plans to initially fly to 10 destinations.
+The airline is part of ExpressJet, which is a regional airline that used to operate for United Express.
+However, United Airlines ended its contract with “aha!” in 2020, leaving the airline without business.

 It’s cool to see that ExpressJet has reinvented itself, but this is no doubt an odd one.